arguelluz/Irreversible_plasticity/README.md

 ## File storing.

 The program uses/requires a folder called "files" located in the same directory.
-It places there automatically the generated files and takes them from there in the test set.
-I save data in a separate storage directory `../Simulation_results`.
+The files directory stores the manually specified output layer ('mzadhoc') and the source GRN files used to initialize testing simulations.
+The results of simulations are moved into the `../Simulation_results` directory.
 Each training problem is saved in its own directory named after the training problem test.
 The folder also includes a subfolder for the results of mutational bombs.